 Climate change is already beginning to transform life on Earth.
-Without action, climate change threatens to catastrophically damage to our world.
-But by rallying people around the world to take action, together we have the power to limit the damage.
+Without action, climate change threatens to catastrophically damage our world.
+But by rallying people around the world to be a part of the solution, together we have the power to limit the damage.

 Earth’s temperatures in 2015 were the hottest ever recorded (source: NASA).
 Why does this matter?
 Because a change of even 1 degree Fahrenheit – which may sound small – can upset the delicate balance of ecosystems, and affect plants and animals that inhabit them.
 Here's how you can help.

 Rising temperatures and changing patterns of precipitation are changing where plants grow, and in the case of our oceans, encouraging the proliferation of species that impact native ocean habitat.
 As landscapes and habitats literally shift, wildlife must quickly adjust.
 Experts predict that one-fourth of Earth’s species will be headed for extinction by 2050 if the warming trend continues at its current rate.
 Take action and help save wildlife from the effects of climate change.

 As ocean waters warm, they expand, causing sea-levels to rise.
 Melting glaciers compound the problem by dumping even more fresh water into the oceans.
 Rising seas threaten to inundate low-lying areas and islands, threaten dense coastal populations, erode shorelines, damage property and destroy ecosystems such as mangroves and wetlands that protect coasts against storms.
 Learn how nature itself is the most important piece of the climate solution puzzle.